With Keystone XL back on the shelf, oilpatch pressure mounts on Trudeau and Trans Mountain | CBC News

 "We can't be strangled by the U.S. We've got lots [of oil] moving there, no doubt about it, but there's lots more yet to move," he said, suggesting there will be renewed oilpatch interest in any export proposal whether it's a pipeline, rail project, or some other alternative.

 The Trans Mountain expansion has faced a slew of its own setbacks, yet construction continues on the pipelines that will transport oil from Edmonton to the Vancouver area for export.
-Besides past legal and regulatory challenges, the construction was recently paused after a series of safety incidents.
+Besides past legal and regulatory challenges, the construction was recently paused after a series of safety problems.

 "I don't think just because there's no other country to deal with on that project that there aren't going to be significant challenges," said Connie Van der Byl, director of Mount Royal University's institute for environmental sustainability in Calgary.